HydroModPy/HydroModPy/docs/source/user_guide/config_reference/calibration.rst

          ``"nse_log"``
             NSE on log-transformed series; weights low flows as heavily as peaks, good for recessions.

+         ``"nse_delta"``
+            NSE on the increments of the series rather than its level; a level is an integral and can hide flux errors that compensate, which only its increments show.

+         ``"nse_seasonal"``
+            NSE against the seasonal cycle rather than the overall mean; asks whether the model beats climatology.

+         ``"reservoir"``
+            Half nse_seasonal plus half nse_delta, built for an impounded level: a plain NSE there is beaten by the seasonal cycle, and the increments are what carry the flux errors.

          ``"distance_gap"``
             Balances the simulated stream network against the mapped one; zero marks the crossing.